NukolLodda/Flopcraft/README.md

 **Requests**

 Requests I accept includes: <br>
-| - Addition of new content, ie. blocks, items, entities, ect. (as long as it makes sense for this mod and it isn't too complicated)
+- Addition of new content, ie. blocks, items, entities, ect. (as long as it makes sense for this mod and it isn't too complicated)
-| - Removal of content (as long as the requested content isn't integral to the structure of this mod)
+<br>- Removal of content (as long as the requested content isn't integral to the structure of this mod)

 Requests I reject includes: <br>
-| - Porting Modussy to other versions/editions of Minecraft
+- Porting Modussy to other versions/editions of Minecraft
-| - Porting Modussy to other APIs (though I will still try to make a fabric port)
+<br>- Porting Modussy to other APIs (though I will still try to make a fabric port)
-| - Addition of music discs sounds in the sounds folder (mostly legal reasons so it's better safe than sorry)
+<br>- Addition of music discs sounds in the sounds folder (mostly legal reasons so it's better safe than sorry)

 ___
 **Why Modussy Isn't On Curseforge**